wilwfy/LeetCode/README.md

 2. An implementation of Max Heap can be found in 692.
 Top K Frequent Words

 Array Problems:
 1. Using 2 pointers.
 2. Or using Priority Queue (Heap) if some kinds of ordering is required.

 Memoization:
 1. For a tree-like data structure, probably need a Hash table such as HashMap<TreeNode, Integer> to store the calculated values for Java implementation.

+Sorting:
+1. If the number of data is not big and related to integer, could using Counting Sort for better Time Complexity.
+2. TreeMap is a choice when handle sorting of large number data.

 Binary Search:
 1. Use 'index space' as searching space in 1-dimension data like array